GSA/piv-guides/pages/template-2.md

 ## Create a New Issue to Start Your Guide

 To start a new guide, you first need to create a new Issue in GitHub.
+Your new Issue should discuss a technical problem and proposed solution (i.e., focus of your new FICAM guide).
+Through your Issue, other GitHub collaborators may offer useful information and suggest alternative solutions (i.e., "crowd-sourcing" help).

-(If you don't have a GitHub account, you'll need to create one.
+> If you don't have a GitHub account, you'll need to create one.
 A good introduction can be found here: **add link to GitHub instructions**.
 ADD MORE INSTRUCTIONS...

 ## Select or Create a Branch for Your Guide